 By organizing and predicting your expense needs, Cash Analysis tells you if you’re holding an appropriate amount of cash, if you have too little in your checking account, or if you have extra cash that you should move into Savings.

-You can link your external checking account or Betterment Everyday Checking account to Betterment Everyday Savings, and Two-Way Sweep will move any extra money — that is, money that Cash Analysis sees as excess, based on your regular spending — into your Savings.
+You can link your external checking account or Betterment Everyday Checking account to Betterment Everyday Cash Reserve, and Two-Way Sweep will move any extra money — that is, money that Cash Analysis sees as excess, based on your regular spending — into your Cash Reserve.

 It also can move cashback to your checking account when your balance runs low.
 You can change the target balance for your checking account, and Betterment sends an alert before making a sweep, which gives you the opportunity to cancel the transaction if you’d like.

 Betterment is well-known for its array of financial products ranging from retirement savings accounts to general investing and savings funds.
 The algorithm-based financial advisor typically has some of the lowest fees in comparison to traditional human advisors, and Betterment investors often notice substantial gains in their portfolios compared to casual investors who pick their own stocks and bonds on other online platforms.

 Why should you pay your bank to hold money for you when it’s out there making money off of your deposits?
 Online banks have picked up on consumers’ frustration with major banks offering lousy perks (0.09% interest!) and steep costs (monthly account fees?) on their checking and savings accounts, which is why most online-based banks tend to outperform traditional banking giants in the areas of customer satisfaction and pricing.